ironhack-labs/lab-es6-promises/README.md

 Using `promise.all` display the cooking steps to make Brussels Sprouts in the correct order.

-After the last step you should display an additional `<li>` with the text: `Brussels sprouts are ready!`.
+After the last step, you should display an additional `<li>` with the text: `Brussels sprouts are ready!`.